 Conformance

-This specification conforms to Edition 1.0.0 of IHO specfication S-158 (Validation Checks – Introduction and Structure).
+This specification conforms to Edition 1.0.0 of IHO specification S-158 (Validation Checks – Introduction and Structure).
+Edition 1.0.0 is an Implementation version in accordance with IHO TR2/2007 and there may be revisions issued by the Working Group prior to the Operational Edition 2.0.0 being published.

 The validation checks described herein conform to Edition 2.0.0 of IHO Product Specification S-101 (Electronic Navigational Charts).

 References